Controlling Your Legal Fees

-Hello, my name is Shilpa Mehta and I am a lawyer with the Feldstein Family Law Group.
+Hello, my name is Lucy D’Ercole and I am a lawyer with the Feldstein Family Law Group.
 Today I will discuss how to control your legal fees.

-Many prospective clients tend to ask me how much it will cost them before a final resolution of their family law matter can be achieved.
-That question can be difficult for counsel to answer and is dependent on a number of factors such as, but not limited to, the complexity of your case, the number of issues, the willingness of the other party to negotiate in good faith and so on.
-However, there are some helpful hints that can assist parties in controlling their legal costs and expedite settlement.
-In today’s blog, I will share some of the steps parties can take to help move their matter forward and limit their costs.
+Many prospective clients tend to ask how much it will cost them before a final resolution of their family law matter can be achieved.
+That question can be difficult to answer and is dependent on a number of factors such as, but not limited to, the complexity of your case, the number of issues, the willingness of the other party to negotiate in good faith and so on.
+However, there are some helpful tips that can assist parties in controlling their legal costs and expedite settlement.
+In today’s blog, I will share some of the steps parties can take to help move their matter forward and limit their costs:

 Timely and Fulsome Disclosure